BOLA: Near-Optimal Bitrate Adaptation for Online Videos: Implementation and Empirical Evaluation

 \subsection{Comparison With State-of-the-Art Algorithms}

-We now compare \mbox{BOLA} with two state-of-the art algorithms, ELASTIC \cite{decicco2013elastic} and PANDA \cite{li2014panda}.
-We use the default design parameters in \cite{decicco2013elastic} and \cite{li2014panda}.
+We now compare \mbox{BOLA} with four state-of-the art algorithms, ELASTIC \cite{decicco2013elastic}, PANDA \cite{li2014panda}, MPC \cite{yin2015ccontrol} and Pensieve~\cite{mao2017neural}.
+We use the default design parameters in \cite{decicco2013elastic,li2014panda,yin2015ccontrol,mao2017neural}.
 We test both \mbox{BOLA-O} and \mbox{BOLA-U}.
 Although \mbox{BOLA} performs better with larger buffers, we limited the buffer size to 25s for the tests to ensure fairness.
 ELASTIC targets a buffer level of 15s but the buffer level varies higher.
 PANDA targets a minimum buffer level of 26s.
+We use the RobustMPC variant of MPC with a buffer size of 25s.
+MPC relies on bandwidth estimation; we use the harmonic mean over the last five segment downloads to be consistent with the empirical evaluation method in \cite{yin2015ccontrol}.
+We trained a Pensieve neural network model for the video with a buffer size of 25s.
+For training Pensieve, we used bandwidth traces generated using the tool provided in the Pensieve repository as recommended.

 Fig.~\ref{fig:UtilityB} compares the algorithms using each of the 12 network profiles and the mobile traces. \mbox{BOLA-U} consistently performs significantly better than PANDA.
 While \mbox{BOLA-U} and ELASTIC perform similarly for profiles 1--6, \mbox{BOLA-U} performs significantly better for the other profiles that have larger bandwidth variations.
-Recall that \mbox{BOLA-O} always performs within a small margin of \mbox{BOLA-U} in Fig.~\ref{fig:UtilityA}.
+MPC and Pensieve consistently obtains a utility between \mbox{BOLA-O} and \mbox{BOLA-U} for profiles 1--12, but perform worse for the mobile traces.
+We repeat the comparison using the average bitrate and rebuffering metrics in Fig.~\ref{fig:AverageBitrateRebuffer}.
+This gives an insight into the strengths and weaknesses of the different algorithms.

-Since ELASTIC and PANDA were not designed for the utility score we repeat the comparison using the average bitrate and rebuffering metrics in Fig.~\ref{fig:AverageBitrateRebuffer}.
-For profiles 1--6, \mbox{BOLA-U} has approximately the same bitrate as ELASTIC.
+\textbf{Comparing BOLA-U with ELASTIC:} For profiles 1--6, \mbox{BOLA-U} has approximately the same bitrate as ELASTIC.
 ELASTIC has a higher bitrate for profiles 7--12, but that comes at a significant cost in terms of rebuffering.
 For these profiles, the ratio of the rebuffering time to the play time is more than 20\% for ELASTIC, while \mbox{BOLA-U} has no rebuffering.
-For the 3G traces, ELASTIC has marginally higher bitrate than \mbox{BOLA-U} but has a 12.0\% rebuffer-to-play ratio compared with \mbox{BOLA-U}'s 3.5\%.
+For the mobile traces, ELASTIC has marginally higher bitrate than \mbox{BOLA-U} but has a 12.0\% rebuffer-to-play ratio compared with \mbox{BOLA-U}'s 3.5\%.
 ELASTIC rebuffers significantly more because it does not react in time when the bandwidth drops.